-Today Marshmallow reviews The Inheritance Games by Jennifer Lynn Barnes.
+Today Marshmallow reviews The Inheritance Games, a 2020 novel by Jennifer Lynn Barnes.

 Marshmallow’s Quick Take: If you like young adult novels with mystery, then this might be the book for you.